Independent Test Generation for RESTful APIs: Mock-Aware LLM Value Generation

 Generating tests for code that interacts with other data-sources or systems is a vexing problem.
 In some cases, developers simply run tests against live systems, risking non-deterministic/flaky tests and possible data corruption.
 In other cases, developers use mocks~\cite{declmock,mockingstudy} or stubs to simulate interactions with external systems.
 These mocks ensure deterministic behavior and, particularly in the case of external networks calls, can substantially speed up test execution.
 However, mocks present a substantial challenge for test generation.
-Consider the case of a mock database deployed to support testing a web application that manages a set of customer records as shown in \Cref{tab:person-mock}.
+Consider a mock database deployed to support testing an application that manages a set of customer records (\Cref{tab:person-mock}).

 If we are testing an API that interacts with this database, then the effectiveness of the generated test suite will depend on how well the generated tests interact with this mock data~\cite{mockingstudy}.
-The technique used for LLM-based value generation in \Cref{sec:llm-partitions} struggles with this task, as the prompts only include the structure of the data and types of values --- \ie, the id is a UUID.
-While the LLM can generate many valid UUIDs, it is very unlikely to generate the specific UUID present in the mock data, greatly reducing test coverage.
+The technique used for LLM-based value generation in \Cref{sec:llm-partitions} struggles with this task, as the prompts only include the structure of the data and types of values --- \ie, and \cf{id} is a \cf{UUID}.
+While the LLM can generate many valid UUIDs, it is very unlikely to generate the specific UUID present in the mock database, greatly reducing test coverage.

-A possible solution in this case is to extract the database tables and values from the mock database and construct specialized seed data for test generation --- very similar to constant extraction in modern fuzzing tools~\cite{afl,evosuite}.
-Unfortunately, this would require specialized code for each database, Mongo, H2, MySQL, \etc, as well as any other data source that is used in the application, CSV or JSON files, external RESTful services, cloud APIs, \etc
+To address this problem \projName applies two techniques.
+The first is when the developer has already implemented a mock datasource and we merely need to integrate this data into the test generation process.
+The second is the case where the developer has not yet implemented a mock datasource and we want to automatically provision this data source.

-Instead, we leverage the power of LLMs to consume and understand arbitrary text formats and identify contextually relevant data.
-Thus, we only need to be able to dump the data from any mock source, trivially from databases or files, and also from Mock/Stub libraries where we just grab the mocking code.
-We then inject this data directly into the LLM prompt\footnote{In our implementation all mock data has been small enough to inject directly but standard document retrieval or RAG prompt engineering techniques can ensure this process is robust at larger scales.}.
-The updated LLM test generation prompt for using mock data is shown in \Cref{fig:mock_context}.
+In the first case \projName performs a walk of the codebase looking for any mock data sources, such as databases, files, or mock libraries, and extract the relevant textual data.
+During the value generation process (\Cref{sec:llm-partitions}), we inject a sampling (based on data size and model context windows limits) this data directly into the LLM prompt.